pstenger23/weather-api/README.md

 # Weather App

 ## About
 This website was designed to give its users a tool to check the weather for their specific locaiton.
-TO so this I used OpenWeather's open source api.
+To do this I used OpenWeather's open source api.
 Hope you enjoy!

 ## deployed